microsoft/FluidFramework/docs/content/docs/faq.md

 title: Frequently Asked Questions
 ---

-The following are short, sometimes superficial, answers to some of the most commonly asked questions about Fluid Framework.
+The following are short, sometimes superficial, answers to some of the most commonly asked questions about the Fluid Framework.

-## What is Fluid Framework?
+## What is the Fluid Framework?

-Fluid Framework is a collection of client libraries for building applications with distributed state.
+The Fluid Framework is a collection of client libraries for building applications with distributed state.
 These libraries allow multiple clients to create and operate on shared, synchronized distributed data structures (DDSes) using coding patterns similar to those used to work with local data.
-Fluid Framework manages connections to services and keeps all clients in sync so that developers can focus on the client experience.
+The Fluid Framework manages connections to services and keeps all clients in sync so that developers can focus on the client experience.

-Fluid Framework was designed with performance and ease of development as top priorities.
+The Fluid Framework was designed with performance and ease of development as top priorities.

 ## Distributed Data Structures